 The Dapu motor does not have a torque sensor or controller built into it.
 Thus, on a bike like the BH Neo, the torque sensor is designed into the rear dropout, and the controller is attached to the frame behind the battery.

-The Ultra Motor configuration on the Stromer ST1 is an exclusive design for Stromer.
-The heart of the system is a direct drive, brushless motor from Ultra Motor featuring a nominal wattage of 500 watts and a peak torque of 40Nm.
-The Ultra Motor hub is a large motor that while heavier than other motors such as Bionx, benefits from less sensitivity to heat buildup when climbing or regenerating.
+The TDCM configuration on the Stromer ST1 is an exclusive design for Stromer.
+The heart of the system is a direct drive, brushless motor featuring a nominal wattage of 500 watts and a peak torque of 40Nm.
+The TDCM motor is a large motor that while heavier than other motors such as Bionx, benefits from less sensitivity to heat buildup when climbing or regenerating.

 Like the Dapu motor used on BH Easy Motion bikes, the TDCM drive does not have a torque sensor built into it.
 Stromer uses a TMM4 torque sensor built into the rear dropout.
 Unlike the Dapu motor however, the Ultra Motor hub does have a specially configured controller built into the hub.
 The benefit of an integrated controller is easy troubleshooting, while the drawback is inability to service a bad controller as well as a lower heat tolerance for the motor as a whole.
 The good news is that after many years of development, the TDCM hub is extremely reliable - we can attest to that!

 The Stromer ST2 uses an exclusive hub motor developed by TDCM for Stromer that is being marketed as "Syno-Drive."
 The Syno-Drive hub motor has a number of design changes that make it perform better, weigh less and run smoother than any other drive system we've tried.